 If your kids are a bit older, you can opt for a blow-up pool for a little more water!
 We’re obsessed with our Intex Dinosaur Pool that you can get right now from Kohl’s for just $40 which is a steal for how big it is!
 Both kids love it at almost 5 and 2 years old, and this is our second summer using it.

 Here are a few other fun options if you’re in the market for a new blow up pool this summer!

 Sprinklers are so much fun and a great way for the kids to run around.
 I’m pretty sure sprinklers are great for all ages because, I would totally run through one on a warm day!

 There are so many different routes you can go with sprinklers!

 - If you have a sprinkler system for your yard, just turn it on and let the kids go crazy!

 - Set out the hose with a handheld or manual grass sprinkler for the kids to run and jump over.

 - Find an inexpensive sprinkler for the kids!
 There are some fun options now at Target.
-Something basic to run and jump over or you can find some extravagant ones like a unicorn, rainbow or watermelon!
+Something basic to run and jump over or you can find some extravagant ones like a cactus, rainbow, or unicorn!

 Grab some next time you head to the store!
-These self sealing water balloons are the BEST!
-140 balloons is only $15.
+These self-sealing water balloons are the BEST!
+140 balloons are only $15.
 Grab them at Walmart, Target or order them online for a fun surprise for the kids!
 It may get a little messy, but it’s worth it.
 You can make picking up the balloon pieces a game!

 These may be geared towards a slightly older toddler/preschooler.
 My 4 year old thinks they’re great.
 It’s even more fun if you can get the neighborhood kids to play too!